RiFi2k/format-html-in-php/README.md

 ## Usage

-Just activate the plugin and go about your day.
+Just install and go about your day.
 Feel free to have nested HTML in .php files now, it will format as you are expecting.

 ## Default Settings